 Getting through the teen years, graduating from school and finally getting out on your own is a huge accomplishment.
 Congratulations!
-This is an exciting and fun time as you start to map out your future and make new goals.
-The financial decisions you make now will have a lasting impact, so be sure to take the time to learn about how to save for retirement and protect your income.
-Most young people may not be thinking about life insurance, but the time is now to consider what would happen to your loved ones if the unthinkable happened and you suffered an untimely death.
-September is Life Insurance Awareness Monthlink opens in a new window, and an important reminder to look into the why and how of life insurance.
+This is an exciting life stage as you start to map out your future and make new goals.

+For better or worse, part of being an adult means understanding that the financial decisions you make now will have a lasting impact.
+Most young people may not be thinking about life insurance, now is the perfect time to consider what would happen to your loved ones if the unthinkable happened and you suffered an untimely death.
+September is Life Insurance Awareness Month, and an important reminder to look into the why and how of life insurance.

 Protecting loved ones from your debt

 You may think any debt you have will die with you, however that is not always the case.
 If someone, like a parent or a spouse, is a joint credit card holder, they will be responsible for any credit card debt you have, regardless if they made the purchases or not.1

 Additionally, your spouse could be held responsible for your debt, even if they aren’t co-signers.
 This law applies to those who live in a community property state which includes Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.2

 In the event of your death, it’s important to know who would be responsible for student loan debt.
 In actuality, it’s not an easy question to answer because it depends on the type of student loan you have.